-- If you enjoy Biology and Chemistry and want to understand human nutrition for people of all ages, then this course will be suited to you. - Careers routes include dietitian, nutritionist, retail food development, food and service industry as well as personal training.
+- If you enjoy biology and chemistry and want to understand human nutrition this course will be suited to you. - You will learn about how to feed yourself and others affordably and nutritiously, now and later in life. - You explore a variety of diets and explore cuisine from other cultures. - Careers routes include dietitian, nutritionist, retail food development, food and service industry as well as personal training.